-The Caressa jacket is described on the label’s website as: “The structured, nipped in silhouette with a gentle flick at the hem contrasts beautifully with the full skirt.
-Jet, glass and silver Swarovski buttons lend a further eye-catching dimension oin this black silk velvet jacket.”
+The Caressa jacket is described on the label’s website as: “The structured, nipped-in silhouette with a gentle flick at the hem contrasts beautifully with the full skirt.
+Jet, glass and silver Swarovski buttons lend a further eye-catching dimension on this black silk velvet jacket.”

-Duchess Kate paired the outfit with Collingwood Pearl and Diamond Earrings that we first time saw during Spanish banquet this year in July.
-The earrings were gift to late Princess of Wales Diana.
-Kate was seen supporting a huge poppy.
+Duchess Catherine paired the outfit with Collingwood Pearl and Diamond Earrings that we first time saw during Spanish banquet this year in July.
+The earrings were a gift to late Princess of Wales Diana.
+Catherine was seen supporting a huge poppy.